University of Central Missouri: Student life

-The university has more than 185 student organizations with academic, cultural, recreational, community service and special interest clubs and associations.
-There are also more than 20 intramural sports to compete in, free movie nights on campus and a bowling alley and movie theater in the student union.
-Freshman and sophomore students are required to live in one of the 9 residence halls their first year to help ease the adjustment from high school to college.
-Students can also choose to live in one of ten Learning Communities, which places students with the same program of study together in the residence halls.
+The university has more than 185 student organizations, with academic, cultural, recreational, community service and special interest clubs and associations.
+There are more than 20 intramural sports, free movie nights on campus and a bowling alley and movie theater in the student union.

+Freshman and sophomore students are required to live in one of the nine residence halls in their first year, to help ease the adjustment from high school to college.
+Students may also live in one of ten Learning Communities, which places students with the same program of study together in the residence halls.

 Greek life

 The University of Central Missouri is home to 26 Greek organizations.
 Ten percent of UCM students are involved in Greek life.

 Media

-The UCM newspaper is called The Muleskinner; there is an online publication called digitalburg.com that covers the Johnson County area.
+The UCM newspaper is called The Muleskinner.
+An online publication called digitalburg.com covers the Johnson County area.
 These publications are entirely student-operated.
 The university also houses KMOS-TV.